bqror: An R package for Bayesian Quantile Regression in Ordinal Models

-\emph{Data Generation}: The simulated data for estimation of $OR_{I}$ model is generated from the regression model: $z_{i} = x'_{i}\beta + \epsilon_{i}$, where $\beta = (-4, 5, 6)$, $(x_{2},x_{3}) \sim U(0, 1)$, and $\epsilon_{i} \sim AL(0, \sigma = 1, p)$ for $i=1,\ldots,n$.
-Here, \emph{U} and \emph{AL} denote a uniform and an asymmetric Laplace distributions, respectively.
-The $z$ values are continuous and are classified into 4 categories based on the cut-points $(0, 2, 4)$ to generate ordinal discrete values of $y$, the outcome variable.
-We follow the above procedure to generate 3 data sets each with 500 observations (i.e., $n = 500$).
-The 3 data sets correspond to the quantile $p$ equaling 0.25, 0.50, and 0.75, and are stored as \texttt{data25j4}, \texttt{data50j4}, and \texttt{data75j4}, respectively.
-Note that the last two letters in the name of the data (i.e., \texttt{j4}) denote the number of unique outcomes in the $y$ variable.
+\(\textit{Data Generation}\): The data for simulation study in \(OR_{I}\) model is generated from the regression: \(z_{i} = x'_{i}\beta + \epsilon_{i}\), where \(\beta = (-4, 5, 6)\), \((x_{2},x_{3}) \sim U(0, 1)\), and \(\epsilon_{i} \sim AL(0, \sigma = 1, p)\) for \(i=1,\ldots,n\).
+Here, \(U\) and \(AL\) denote a uniform distribution and an asymmetric Laplace distribution, respectively.
+The \(z\) values are continuous and are classified into 4 categories based on the cut-points \((0, 2, 4)\) to generate ordinal values of \(y\), the outcome variable.
+We follow the above procedure to generate 3 data sets each with 500 observations (i.e., \(n = 500\)).
+The 3 data sets correspond to the quantile \(p\) equaling 0.25, 0.50, and 0.75, and are stored as \texttt{data25j4}, \texttt{data50j4}, and \texttt{data75j4}, respectively.
+Note that the last two letters in the name of the data (i.e., \texttt{j4}) denote the number of unique outcomes in the \(y\) variable.

-\emph{Functions and Estimation}: We now describe the major functions for Bayesian quantile estimation of $OR_{I}$ model, demonstrate their usage, and note the inputs and outputs of each function.
+We now describe the major functions for Bayesian quantile estimation of \(OR_{I}\) model, demonstrate their usage, and note the inputs and outputs of each function.